-Please carry out the following parameterization steps under [Device Para/ Time]:
+Please carry out the following setting steps under [Device Para/ Time]:

 - 1.Select your local timezone in the timezone menu. - 2.
-There also configure the switching of daylight saving time. - 3.Select the used time synchronisation protocol in the TimeSync menu (e.g. "IRIG-B"). - 4.Set the parameters of the synchronisation protocol (refer to the according chapter).
+There also configure the switching of daylight saving time. - 3.Select the used time synchronization protocol in the TimeSync menu (e.g. "IRIG-B"). - 4.Set the parameters of the synchronization protocol (refer to the according chapter).

-Time Synchronisation with local time:
+Time Synchronization with local time:

-Should the time synchronisation however be done using local time, then please leave the timezone to "UTC+0 London" and do not use switching of daylight saving time.
+Should the time synchronization however be done using local time, then please leave the timezone to "UTC+0 London" and do not use switching of daylight saving time.

-The synchronisation of the relay's system time is exclusively done by the synchronisation protocol selected in the menu [Device Para/ Time/ TimeSync/ Used Protocol].
+The synchronization of the relay's system time is exclusively done by the synchronization protocol selected in the menu [Device Para/ Time/ TimeSync/ Used Protocol].

-Without Time Synchronisation:
+Without Time Synchronization: